intmus/intas19-20/_03-introduction-to-melodic-dictation/assignment-forum.md

 ### Reminder: Sight Singing Audit

 Remember to attend your audit warm-up at the appointed time, bringing your Ottman-Rogers textbook and your printed warm-up.
-Please download and print the Week 4 warm-up to bring to this Thursday's class.
+Please download and print the Unit 4 warm-up to bring to this Thursday's class.

 Questions?
 Please ask them in the forum below.